zacharyr0th/website/public/articles/a-birds-eye-view.md

 The emergence of Defi represents more than just a technological evolution in financial services—it marks a fundamental shift in how we think about and interact with money.
 Traditional financial systems have been the backbone of global commerce for centuries, but their limitations have become increasingly apparent in the digital age.
 Defi's promise lies in providing solutions addressing core limitations: accessibility, transparency, and censorship resistance.

-The future of finance likely lies in thoughtful integration of traditional and Defi systems, each serving its optimal purpose.
+The future of finance likely lies in the thoughtful integration of traditional and Defi systems, each serving its optimal purpose.
 Defi offers battle-tested, practical solutions today for those seeking alternatives—whether due to economic instability, political censorship, or a desire for financial autonomy.

 # Relevant Perspectives